BIRD OF THE WEEK: October 19, 2018

-Harpy Eagles require uninterrupted expanses of lowland tropical forest to thrive.
-Habitat loss and shooting are the two chief threats to their survival.
-They were once found from southern Mexico through Central and South America, but sadly, they have been extirpated from many areas where they once occurred.
+Habitat loss and shooting are the two chief threats to the Harpy Eagle's survival.
+The birds were once found from southern Mexico through Central and South America, but sadly, they have been extirpated from many areas where they once occurred.

 “I have spoken with hunters who have killed Harpy Eagles out of curiosity,” commented Bennett Hennessey, who directs ABC's Brazil Conservation Program.
 “Unlike many other large raptors, Harpy Eagles will sit on a perch and allow people to approach them.
 Unfortunately, they are not afraid of humans, so are easy to kill.”

 Sign up for ABC's eNews to learn how you can help protect birds

 These powerful eagles are at the top of the rainforest food chain and have no natural predators.
 They prey on tree-dwelling mammals including sloths, monkeys, and opossums; large birds such as macaws and curassows; and reptiles like iguanas and snakes.

 Truly impressive birds, Harpy Eagles' legs are as thick as a person's arm and their talons are three to four inches long — the same size as a grizzly bear's claws!